PopGenClustering/Clumppling/README.md

 ### 1. Open a **command line interpreter** (i.e., a shell)
    * Linux and macOS users can use the built-in Terminal.
-   * For Windows users, you need to get a terminal.
+   * For Windows users, you will need to obtain a terminal.
 For example:
      - After you follow Step 3 to install Conda, you can use the built-in *Anaconda Prompt* available from the Anaconda Navigator.
-Note that the installation of Python and Conda on Windows only requires running the installers and there is no need for running the commands.
+Note that the installation of Python and Conda on Windows only requires running the installers and there is no need for running commands in the command window.
      - You may also use the built-in (for Windows 10) [*Windows PowerShell*](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
      - Or, you can use *Git Bash* after you install Git by downloading and running the executable Git installer from https://git-scm.com/download/win.